MMK21Hub/C/README.md

 C considers integers to be the best data type, and idiomatic C programs will reflect this ideal in their documentation.
 Naturally, C stores integers on the board as unsigned pieces, giving each integer a range of 0 to 31.

+#### Empty square

+When a C program is executed, all squares start as empty.
+This state is not truly a data type, but rather the lack of any data.
+It's different to a value of zero.
+You can think of it as `None` in Python, or perhaps `undefined` in JavaScript.

+Most operations will fail with a `NullPointerException` if you attempt to perform it on an empty square.

 ##### Booleans

 Boolean values are represented in C as integers.
 0 is equivalent to `false`, and `1` is equivalent to `true`.